nate-s/quboWFC/README.md

 $$ Diff = xQx' $$

-Here, __x__ is a vector of length 3 with a binary variable correpsonding to buying a given snack. __Q__ is a square matrix of size [3x3] with the _self interaction coefficents_ (diagonal terms) $$(a_i^2 - 2a_iB)$$ and _cross interaction coefficients_ (off diagonal terms) $$a_ia_k$$.
+Here, __x__ is a vector of length 3 with a binary variable corresponding to buying a given snack. __Q__ is a square matrix of size [3x3] with the _self interaction coefficients_ (diagonal terms) $$(a_i^2 - 2a_iB)$$ and _cross interaction coefficients_ (off diagonal terms) $$a_ia_k$$.
 You can check that the vector x = [1, 1, 0] yields the minimum scalar output which corresponds to purchasing the Soda and Chips!

-Now this likely seems a very silly over complication.
-Keep in mind however that we only have 1 constraint minimizing budget difference.
+Reformulating this simple problem is likely a very silly over complication.
+Keep in mind: this method scales to multiple constraints!
 A great quality of QUBO is that the constraint matrix Q is additive with any other Q matrix of equal size.
 We could create a new optimization constraint, say, the flavor constraint $$Q_{flavor}$$ so we equitably purchase a diverse range of party snack flavors and not just chips.
 We could then make a new QUBO formulation by adding the two Q matrices together.
-This means a QUBO problem can have a large amount of constraints applied without increasing the memory usage of the problem itself (the number of variables).
+This means a QUBO problem can have a large number of constraints applied without increasing the memory usage of the problem itself (the number of variables).

-This might be a reasonable point to dive into how a QUBO problem is put onto quantum hardware, which would inevitably bring us to the question of “What is happening under the hood?”
-However, this is both 1) a digression from video game WFC and 2) not something I am particularly qualified to explain.
-I will try to explain some of the quantum physics and science at the end, but for now suffice to say that the benefits of QUBOs on quantum hardware are as follows:
+A base assumption we’ll take, but not discuss in this article: we’ll assume QUBO problems areis capable of being solved via quantum hardware.
+The _how_ is equally interesting, but: 1) a digression from WFC as used for procedural generation in video games and 2) not something I am particularly qualified to explain.
+Suffice to say the benefits of QUBOs on quantum hardware are as follows:

   1) A large combinatorial problem can be impossible to solve classically
-  2) If we try anyway, compared to a classical technique like a genetic algorithm, the quantum solution can easily be 1e4 times faster.
-(I have seen this in professional settings and it gets faster)
+  2) The quantum solution is easily 1e4 times faster than classical techniques (like genetic algorithms).
+I have seen this in professional settings, and it gets faster.
   3) It does this while finding the _global minimum_.
-This is a wild promise honestly.

-## QUBO applied to WFC
+## QUBO applied to procedural generation (WFC)

 Let’s first lay out a simple WFC problem.
 We have
   1) An empty grid map